cosmicjs/cross-platform-blog/README.md

 This repo is an example of how to efficiently build cross-platform apps that serve content from [Cosmic JS](https://cosmicjs.com).
 The iOS and Android apps are built using React Native and the web app runs on a light Node.js web server, all with content served from the [Cosmic JS CMS API](https://cosmicjs.com).
 Write your content once, deliver everywhere.
 ###Features
 1. Web is fully responsive down to mobile w/ [Bootstrap](http://getbootstrap.com) frontend<br />
 2. Native iOS and Android apps share the same React Native codebase.
-Learn once, write everywhere<sup>TM</sup>.
+Learn once, write everywhere<sup>TM</sup>
+3. Images are easily manipulated for different device / browser requirements via the Cosmic JS provided [Imgix](https://www.imgix.com/) integration.

 Sign up for [Cosmic JS](https://cosmicjs.com) to install the demo content and deploy this website.